-Impact of the COVID-19 pandemic on healthcare services in the field of cancer treatment and prevention (CoPaK)
+Impact of the COVID-19 pandemic on cancer treatment and prevention services (CoPaK)

-A mixed-methods study on challenges and good practice approaches from an intersectional multi-stakeholder perspective
+A mixed-methods study exploring challenges and good practice approaches from an intersectional multi-stakeholder perspective

 Project overview

-It has been reported that patients have avoided contact with the healthcare system due to concerns about infection and cancer screenings have been less frequent.
-The treatment of cancer patients was also affected, e.g. by the interruption of ongoing chemotherapy or the postponement of operations.
-These changes were mainly due to individual risk assessments and pandemic-related concerns.
+Reports indicated that patients avoided contact with healthcare providers due to concerns about infection, resulting in less frequent cancer screenings.
+The treatment of cancer patients was also affected, for example by interruptions of ongoing chemotherapy or postponements of surgical procedures.
+These changes were mainly attributable to individual risk assessments and pandemic-related concerns.

-To meet these challenges, healthcare organisations had to develop different strategies.
-At the time the project was conceived (mid-2020), little was known about which strategies existed and what impact they had.
+To address these challenges, healthcare organisations had to develop various strategies.
+At the time the project was conceived (mid-2020), little was known about which strategies existed or what their impact was.

-The CoPaK project analysed strategies developed by health care systems in response to the challenges of the COVID-19 pandemic from a multi-stakeholder perspective.
+The CoPaK project analysed strategies developed by health care organisations in response to the challenges of the COVID-19 pandemic, adopting a multi-stakeholder perspective.

-The perceptions and expectations of healthcare professionals and care users were determined, decision-making processes reconstructed and good practice approaches identified.
-An overview of existing guidelines for dealing with pandemics in the field of cancer treatment and prevention was compiled.
-This serves as the basis for a planned project proposal, the aim of which is to conduct an in-depth survey of care providers in the field of cancer treatment and prevention in order to review the usability of strategies developed to date and identify optimisation potential for future guidelines.
+The project identified the perceptions and expectations of healthcare professionals and healthcare users, reconstructed decision-making processes, and documented good practice approaches.
+An overview of existing guidelines for managing pandemics in he context of cancer treatment and prevention was also compiled.
+This serves as the foundation for a planned project proposal aiming to conduct an in-depth survey of cancer care providers to assess the usability of the strategies developed so far and to identify areas for improvement in future guidance materials.

 Further information